Bringing Computers to HWS: 1964 - 1974

 Robert E. Lamberson

 An important figure in the history of computers at HWS was mathematics instructor Robert Lamberson, who agreed to take charge of instruction in the use of the computer in 1966.
-He attended National Science Foundation summer institutes on computer science in 1966 and 1968 at the University of Missouri-Rolla, and in 1971 he took courses on compiler construction and numerical analysis, also at Rolla.
+He attended National Science Foundation summer institutes on computer science in 1966 at the University of Missouri-Rolla and 1968 at Penn State.
+In 1971, while on sabbatical, he took courses on compiler construction and numerical analysis, also at Rolla.